rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.34 Two or more names of distributors

 <a name="5.27.34.1">5.27.34.1</a> If the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) includes more than one distributor in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
-Transcribe them as subsequent names of distributor n only when they are not linked by connecting words or phrases.
+Transcribe them as subsequent names of distributor only when they are not linked by connecting words or phrases.

 <a name="5.27.34.2">5.27.34.2</a> *Optionally*, if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) may be shortened by omitting all the names after the third.
-In such cases, after the third name, supply it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+In such cases, after the third name, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted distributors in the supplied phrase.
 Do not use a mark of omission.

 >Example:
 ><CITE>sold by Sherwood & Co. ... ; Hurst ... ; Forrest, … Manchester [and 3 others in 1 other place]</CITE>